Suranga-W/Coursera_Capstone/README.md

 depending on the feature status, model can be trained to predict and warn drivers a possibility of a crash.
 ## DATA
-This is an extensive data set from the VicRoad Australia, with over 200,000 observations collected over the last 14+ years.
-To accurately build a model to prevent future accidents and/or reduce their severity, we will use the following attributes — ADDRTYPE, WEATHER, ROADCOND, VEHCOUNT, PERSONCOUN etc
+The data set is taken from Data.Vic which is the place to discover and access Victorian government open data.
+Crash Stats data is provided to user by VicRoads for the purpose of supplying information about road crashes in Victoria for education purposes.
+This is an extensive data with over 14 years from 2006 to 2020 over 200,000 observation across Victoria.
+There are many files with different features.
+Before dive deep into the data, all the features were consolidated to one file.